5 New Ways to Use Task Cards in the Classroom

 Divide the class into two teams.
 Students will take turns answering, relay style.
 Read the first task card to the two students in the front of the line.
 The student that answers correctly first, gets to add or move the symbol for their team and then the next two students in line face off with the next task card.
 Continue asking questions until one team has completed the Tic-Tac-Toe by getting 3 in a row.

-Race the Teacher
+#4 Race Against the Teacher

 Race the Teacher is a super fun way to fill 5 minutes or even to review for a test.
 The idea is simple, but the students love, love, love it!
 Call on a student to race the teacher.
 The student looks through the task card stack and chooses one.
 The student or the teacher reads the card aloud and then race to solve the problem or complete the activity on the task card.
 The rest of the class cheers on the “competitors.”